Rigidity of mapping class groups mod powers of twists: Quasi-isometric rigidity

 In our context, convex-cocompact subgroups survive in deep enough quotients: \begin{lemma} Let $S$ be a connected surface of finite type and whose complexity is at least $2$.
 Given a convex-cocompact subgroup $Q<MCG(S)$, for all large multiples $K$ the projection $\pi|_Q$ is injective and the orbit maps of $Q$ to $\mathcal{C}(S)/DT_K$ are quasi-isometric embeddings. \end{lemma} \begin{proof} This is just \cite[Theorem 7.1.iii]{BHMS}. \end{proof}

-Now we turn to the proof of quasi-isometric rigidity.
-In order for our machinery to work we must ensure that we are in the assumptions of Theorem \ref{hingesauto}: \begin{lemma} For all large multiples $K$ and for any $[\ov\Delta]\in \mathfrak{S}$, either the space $\C(\ov\Delta)$ is bounded or it has at least four points at infinity. \end{lemma}
+Now, in order for our machinery from Section \ref{sec:extract} to work, we must ensure that we are in the assumptions of Theorem \ref{hingesauto}: \begin{lemma} For all large multiples $K$ the following holds.
+For any $[\ov\Delta]\in \mathfrak{S}$, either the space $\C(\ov\Delta)$ is bounded or it has at least four points at infinity. \end{lemma}